 I have found myself in this position more times than I can count.
 However, with a bit of experience and trial and error, I now know what I can do to pull myself out of a creative rut and feel inspired once again.
 So, to help you out at a time when you are creatively uninspired, I have put down three things that help me get my artistic groove on.

-Go back to your favourite artists:
+- Go back to your favourite artists

 We all have artists whose work made us reconsider what we wanted to do with our lives.
 The work of these artists influenced our minds and inspired us to tread away from the path of mediocrity to create something that inspired a future generation of artists.
 Go back to the body of work that these artists produced for that boost of inspiration.
 Better yet, try watching interviews or reading the biographies of your favourite artists to get a perspective on the creative challenges that they faced and how they overcame them.
 This will give you invaluable insight into their creative process, that you can use in refining your own.

-Open yourself up to others’ opinions of your work:
+- Open yourself up to others’ opinions of your work

 Sometimes, we tend to overthink about what we want to create and obsess over little details of our work that stifle our creativity and snuffs out any inspiration that we might have.
 At times like these, it is best to step away from what we are working on and have other people take a look at what we are doing.
-Now this is no way easy to do, as we can be quite sensitive of feedback and opinions.
+Now this is not easy to do, as we can be quite sensitive of feedback and opinions.
 However, once we overcome that initial hurdle of pacifying our egos and listening to what other people have to say, we can get various perspectives on our work that can be can be considered the next time we find ourselves in front of a blank canvas.